Spring Garden Revival

 Contact Norwood's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Norwood.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Norwood Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain compost at the Transfer Station, but a permit is required.
-It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Coordination with the Norwood Parks and Recreation Department ensures that municipal properties follow these standards as well.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The Norwood Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Residents may access compost at the Transfer Station, but a permit is required.
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 Norwood Department of Public Works